Harmonia Philosophica Facebook page / Main articles list / The limits of science

 From that perspective, metaphysical issues are closely related to things existing without any prior cause – look at the “First Cause” argument below for more details and analysis on that.

-What is more, I believe (i.e. “my logic dictates that to me after I have examined many facts about the universe” and not “I think so with no supporting logic or evidence”) that there is a higher purpose in life.
-And this purpose – existing way above the level of matter – could have only been set by a perfect and transcendent being like God.
+I believe (i.e. “my logic dictates that to me after I have examined many facts about the universe” and not “I think so with no supporting logic or evidence”) that there is a higher purpose in life.
 Since everything we do in life we do it with a purpose in mind , I find it illogical and highly improbable that our life as a whole has no purpose.
 This is known as the “teleology” argument.

 Moreover, as the “sufficient cause” argument of Leibnitz states, there must be sufficient reason for something to “be”.
-So there must be some reason for all the universe to exist, instead of nothing!
+So, there must be some reason for the entire universe to exist, instead of nothing.